welcomegeek/welcomegeek/wiki/main_page.md

       - [Google Chrome/Chromium (Desktop)](https://youtu.be/rlLZOyE0Seo?t=15)
       - [Firefox](https://youtu.be/St3ap_teeQI)

-  - You can find OpenNIC servers to connect to [here](https://servers.opennic.org)
+  - You can find OpenNIC servers to connect [here](https://servers.opennic.org)

 3. [Web proxy](http://proxy.opennic.org)
   - Some websites might have problems to load on it.